wso2/docs-is/en/docs/deploy/change-to-postgresql.md

         port = "5432"
         ```

     2. Execute database scripts.

-        Navigate to `<IS-HOME>/dbscripts`.
         Execute the scripts in the `<IS-HOME>/dbscripts/postgresql.sql` file against the database created.

 3. If you have a requirement to use the workflow feature, see [Change the default database of BPS database](../../../deploy/change-datasource-bpsds).